pieterblok/sizecnn/ORCNN_Regression.md

 # ORCNN & CNN Regression
-In this method we use a CNN regression network to estimates the diameter (mm) from the registered XYZ image, using the visible and the amodal masks from ORCNN. <br/> <br/> Please follow this procedure: <br/>
+In this method, we use a CNN regression network to estimate the diameter from the registered XYZ image.
+The CNN regression network is trained and tested on the visible and the amodal masks from ORCNN. <br/> <br/> Please follow this procedure: <br/>
 1. Annotate the dataset, see [ANNOTATE.md](ANNOTATE.md)
 2. Train ORCNN, see [ORCNN_Train_and_Evaluate_AmodalVisibleMasks.ipynb](ORCNN_Train_and_Evaluate_AmodalVisibleMasks.ipynb)
 3. Prepare an image dataset for CNN regression training, see [Create_XYZA_images_for_regression_training.ipynb](Create_XYZA_images_for_regression_training.ipynb)